Keystone Retaining Walls in Auckland

 Block Installation and Geogrid Placement

 Keystone blocks are laid course by course with the interlocking pins providing setback and alignment.
 For reinforced walls, geogrid layers are placed at specified course heights, extending back into the compacted fill zone behind the wall.
-Each course is levelled and checked before the next is placed.
+Each course is levelled and checked before the next goes down.

 05